 Common dog attack victims

-If you or a loved one has suffered a dog attack, contact a Los Angeles dog bites attorney at the Law Offices of Howard Craig Kornberg.
-Our dog bite experts have handled hundreds of dog bite cases and have secured financial recoveries for our innocent dog bite victim clients.
+If you or a loved one has suffered a dog attack, contact a Los Angeles dog bites attorney at the Law Offices of Howard Kornberg.
+Our experienced lawyers have handled hundreds of dog bite cases and have secured financial recoveries for our innocent dog bite victim clients.
 When you have sustained injuries and damages due to a dog bite, you deserve to be compensated accordingly.